lazysheep666/Short-Semester-Work/README.md

 ## Usage:
 1. git clone https://github.com/lazysheep666/Short-Semester-Work
-2. npm i
+2. npm install
-3. the database name is 'app'
+3. making sure you have opened the database, which name is app.
+4. node app.js